 Outline: The outline of the article submitted as part of the proposal in Step One should be further expanded throughout this process, but not as a full-fledged text-manuscript.
 This will help the peer-reviewers to situate the work in sign language.
 The outline must include time codes as a point of reference for the video.

 Authorship, Best Practices: DSDJ prefers that the author(s) of the video manuscript narrate the content for publication.
 If this option is not utilized, we will still accept the submission.
 If the video-manuscript needs to be translated by a professional Deaf translator, the attribution to this individual is at your discretion.
 In principle, DSDJ adheres to the common best practices for authorship as outlined by the Council of Science Editors, which can be found in Section 2.2 here.
 However, there is a new trend in how to redefine authorship and contribution metrics from a community-based participation research perspective (Bordeaux et al., 2007; Castelden, Sloan & Neimanis, 2010; Flicker & Nixon, 2016).
-Another model on evaluating authorship via 14 contributor roles proposed by CASRAI (CRediT Taxonomy) can be found here.
+Another model on evaluating authorship via 14 contributor roles proposed by CASRAI (CRediT Taxonomy) from Elsevier can be found here.
 DSDJ believes in the inclusiveness of all individuals who make this scholarly publication possible.

 Information: Authors are to provide their background information: name, institution, contact information, and URLs (e.g., ORCID, Google Scholar, institution link, etc.)

 Attached Artifacts: DSDJ adheres to APA (7th edition) format for citations, references (including DOI when applicable), and visual materials (tables, figures, photos, videos, etc.) Any file format will be accepted; refer to Master Sheet below.